STI inches up for week as traders shrug off extended Covid-19 curbs

 IG market strategist Yeap Jun Rong said the STI has been relatively resilient since the announcement that pandemic curbs would be extended, suggesting that investors are buying into the endemic stance of the economy.

-Raffles Education Raffles experienced a roller-coaster week, with the shares of the private education service provider ending 16.39 per cent higher at 7.1 cents.
+Raffles Education Corporation had a roller-coaster week, with the shares of the private education service provider ending 16.39 per cent higher at 7.1 cents yesterday.

-Its trading halt was lifted on Friday, following Thursday's announcement that its directors had assisted the authorities in an investigation into a suspected breach of disclosure requirements under the Securities and Futures Act.
+Its trading halt was lifted yesterday, following Thursday's announcement that its directors had assisted the authorities in an investigation into a suspected breach of disclosure requirements under the Securities and Futures Act.

 Its shares had fallen 25.6 per cent to a low of 6.1 cents on Monday.